Skip to main content

 Search for government programs and grants provided to first-time state homebuyers.
 It's possible to qualify as a first-time homebuyer if you have not owned a home within three years.
 Examine the first-time mortgage loan opportunities and speak with lenders such as New American Funding to expedite the process.

-*Due to maximum seller concession rules, discount can be less than $25,000 in some cases where other concessions have been made to the consumer.
+*Due to maximum seller concession rules, the discount can be less than $25,000 in some cases where other concessions have been made to the consumer.

 ** NAF Homes, Inc. is an affiliate of New American Funding and does not originate mortgage loans or issue loan commitments.
-NAF Homes, Inc. is a MI Real Estate Broker #6505431109, Tel.
+NAF Homes, Inc. is an MI Real Estate Broker #6505431109, Tel.
 844-626-1300.

 NMLS #6606. www.nmlsconsumeraccess.org.
 Terms and Conditions Apply.
 This is not a loan commitment or guarantee of any kind.
-Loan approval and rate are dependent upon borrower credit, collateral, financial history, and program availability at time of origination.
+Loan approval and rate are dependent upon borrower credit, collateral, financial history, and program availability at the time of origination.
 Rates and terms are subject to change without notice.
 All mortgage loan products are subject to credit and property approval. © New American Funding, LLC.
 New American and New American Funding are registered trademarks of New American Funding, LLC.
 All Rights Reserved.
 Corp Office 14511 Myford Rd, Ste 100, Tustin, CA 92780.
 Ph 800-450-2010.